How to Prevent Workplace Hazards by Tracking Near Misses and Safety Observations

 He says the program was extremely successful.
 “I could see it in the data.
 (That type of injury) just went away.”

-It’s how to think about a close-call program, Gaddis says.
+It’s how to think about a safety observation program, Gaddis says.
 Examine your information then use training, safety programs and better processes to remove risks.
 Focus first on eliminating hazards that have the greatest potential severity and risk then move on to “lower-hanging fruit.”

-Four years ago, Kloeckner Metals Corp., a distributor of steel and non-ferrous metals based in Roswell, Georgia, introduced a close-call reporting program that offers cash payouts to employees.
+Four years ago, Kloeckner Metals Corp., a distributor of steel and non-ferrous metals based in Roswell, Georgia, introduced an observation reporting program that offers cash payouts to employees.
 Vice President of Safety, Health, Environmental and Sustainability Rick Gruca says the close-call program was created at the behest of the company’s then new CEO, who was determined to improve the safety culture and encourage greater employee engagement.

 “We believed incentives would be money well spent if it resulted in employees becoming more proactive in identifying unsafe conditions and at-risk behavior,” Gruca says.
 “I have never been a fan of safety incentives, personally, but we really needed to change the culture.
 Once the (initial pilot) campaign was over it became very clear, based on injury rates, that there was correlation between the program and (decreased) injuries.”